William A. Brewer III: Notable cases

 In 1997, Brewer represented Dallas Independent School District CFO Matthew Harden in a sexual harassment suit against district superintendent Yvonne Gonzalez that resulted in her resignation.

 In 2001, Brewer brought a successful suit against the Dallas school district, claiming it had violated the Texas Open Meetings Act by denying the public access to discussions about redistricting.

 In 2007, Brewer brought a federal lawsuit against the city of Farmers Branch, Texas to challenge an ordinance banning rental housing for immigrants who couldn’t prove their legal status.
 Brewer opposed the city of Farmers Branch on its immigration ordinance for seven years, ultimately resulting in the ordinance being found unconstitutional.

+In 2007, Brewer represented Manuel Benavidez, a school board candidate in Irving, Texas, who successfully sued the city over claims that its at-large voting method violated the Voting Rights Act of 1965; the resulting U.S. District Court ruling compelled the city to change its election system in order to give Hispanic residents more proportional representation.

+In 2017, Brewer represented David Tyson, the only person of color ever to serve on the board of Richardson Independent School District, in a voting rights lawsuit claiming the district’s at-large electoral system prevented Black and Hispanic residents from having a fair say in school board elections; subsequent negotiations resulted in Richardson’s school district adopting a hybrid system that included five single-member districts.

 Brewer represented 3M when it was sued by the state of Minnesota for $5 billion over claims the company had contaminated groundwater through the dumping of PFCs and withheld information about the potential harm of the chemicals from regulators.
 Brewer called the case an “abuse of power” and it was settled with Minnesota Attorney General Lori Swanson in 2018 for $850 million.

 In 2018, Brewer was retained by the National Rifle Association to advise the organization after New York state officials challenged the legality of its “Carry Guard” insurance, which protected gun owners in cases of self-defense.
 On behalf of the NRA, Brewer sued New York governor Andrew Cuomo and other state officials in 2018, claiming officials had engaged in a conspiracy to destroy the organization, resulting in several million dollars of damages.
 The U.S. Supreme Court ruled in 2024 that the NRA could move forward with its claim that state officials infringed upon the organization’s first amendment rights by discouraging insurance companies and banks from doing business with the organization.
+Brewer represented the N.R.A. in the ensuing case, National Rifle Association of America v.
+Vullo, in which the justices ruled unanimously in favor of allowing the N.R.A. to pursue allegations that a New York state regulator had violated the organization’s First Amendment rights by discouraging private entities from doing business with it.